Welcome to the exotic flavors of Moroccan cuisine! where the vibrant spices and wholesome ingredients come together to create a symphony of taste.

-Put the cauliflower florets into the roasting dish, season them well, scatter some Cayenne pepper over, put 1 tbsp olive/coconut oil over and toss.
+- Put the cauliflower florets into the roasting dish, season them well, scatter some cayenne pepper over, put 1 tablespoon olive/coconut oil over and toss.
 Cook for about 15 mins till golden on edges then add the peeled onions (cut in chunks) and cook for a further 12 mins.

-While veggies are still cooking in the oven, peel and crush the garlic - chop finely along with the chili (remove nervures inside the chili as it might be too spicy otherwise).
+- While veggies are still cooking in the oven, peel and crush the garlic - chop finely along with the chilli (remove nervures inside the chilli as it might be too spicy otherwise).

-Pick up your soup pan and put over heat, add the remaining olive/coconut oil, put the cinnamon stick, garlic and chili in.
+- Pick up your soup pan and put it over heat, add the remaining olive/coconut oil, put the cinnamon stick, garlic and chilli in.
 Stir in for a minute or so and then add the Passata with the whole amount of water (500 ml) preferably boiling.
 Bring to boiling and then lower the heat and allow to simmer for about 10 mins until it slightly thickens.

-Season with salt and pepper to taste, give it a whiz if you don't prefer chunks.
+- Season with salt and pepper to taste, give it a whizz if you don't prefer chunks.